stardog-union/stardog-examples/examples/cli/versioning/README.md

 Query returned 2 results in 00:00:00.043
 ```

-Now suppose we would like to know exactly which commit deleted  the `Charlie` instance.
-We can get this information by finding the changeset that removed the triples with
-the subject `Charlie` and finding the associated version.
-Executing the [corresponding query](who_killed_charlie.sparql) will return the version we are looking for:
+Now suppose we would like to know when the `Charlie` instance was deleted and by whom.
+We can get this information by finding the changeset that removed the triples with the subject `Charlie` and finding the associated version.
+Executing the [query](who_killed_charlie.sparql) will return the version we are looking for:
 ```
 $ stardog vcs query demo who_killed_charlie.sparql
 +---------+-----------------------+------------------------------------------------------------------------------+